epifluidlab/CRAGR_v2/README.md

   - `fragment_count`: This will combine all of the fragment files and take `--subsample` fragments in each replicate with replacement.
 This inherently introduces overlaps to the replicates.
 To avoid very similar replicates, the total fragment count of all fragment files must be greater than `1.5*--subsample`.
   - `samples`: This will generate an equal split of the files into replicates.
 This ensures that the replicates have no data overlap.
 - `seed`: (DEFAULT: None) This is an integer that sets the seed of the random splitting of the replicates for reproducibility.
-- `subsample`: (DEFAULT: 200M) For a large number of samples, the combined replicate fragment file might be too large.
-This argument sets the number of fragments to subsample from the combined replicate for downstream analysis.
+- `subsample`: (DEFAULT: 200M) This argument sets the number of fragments to subsample from the combined fragments to create the two replicate fragment files.
 - `exclude_regions`: (DEFAULT: None)  This is the path to a blacklist BED file, highlighting problematic areas of the genome to ignore.
   - You can learn more about the blacklist file purpose [here](https://www.nature.com/articles/s41598-019-45839-z).
+  - See [inst/extdata/scripts/data/](https://github.com/epifluidlab/CRAGR_v2/tree/main/inst/extdata/scripts/idr_pipeline/data) for .exclude.regions files for `hg19` and `hg38`.
 - `high_mappability`: (DEFAULT: None)  This is a path to a file containing mappability scores in BED format.
 Restricts the analysis of the genome to high mappability regions.
+- See [inst/extdata/scripts/data/](https://github.com/epifluidlab/CRAGR_v2/tree/main/inst/extdata/scripts/idr_pipeline/data) for .high.mappability files for `hg19` and `hg38`.
 - `gc_correct`: (DEFAULT: True)  This is a boolean parameter that determines whether or not to perform GC correction.
 - `gc_correct_method`: (DEFAULT: standard, OPTIONS=['standard', 'caret']) This determines the method used in the GC correction.
 - `gc_correct_N`: (DEFAULT: 1000000) This determines the maximal sample size for GC correction.